jasonsikes/QLogo/README.md

 ### To build in Linux:

-If you have qtcreator, you can use qtcreator in Linux in the same mannor as in Windows and MacOS described above.
+If you have qtcreator, you can use qtcreator in Linux in the same manner as in Windows and MacOS described above.

 Otherwise, you can follow the standard CMake build procedure.
 First, create a build directory somewhere outside of the QLogo source directory.

-*In my case, since I keep my projects in a "Projects" directory under my home, my QLogo directory can be found at "\~/Projects/QLogo".
+*In my case, since I keep my projects in a "Projects" directory under my home directory, my QLogo directory can be found at "\~/Projects/QLogo".
 Thus, one place to create my "build" would be adjacent to my QLogo directory, "\~/Projects/build".*